mhs10031990/GFPGAN/README.md

 [![Gradient](https://assets.paperspace.io/img/gradient-badge.svg)](https://console.paperspace.com/ml-showcase/notebook/rse025o4eyoduxx?file=Run-GFPGAN.ipynb)

-This repo is for readers from the blogpost linked here:
+This repo is for readers from the blogpost linked here: blog.paperspace.com/restoring-old-photos-using-gfp-gan/
-[Coming 12/9/2021]

 ## Instructions to set up and use on Gradient notebook:

 1. In "Create a Notebook" page, select PyTorch Runtime and any GPU
 2. Toggle advanced options at bottom of page, and set workplace url as https://github.com/gradient-ai/GFPGAN
 3. Launch notebook
 4. Put any photos you want to upscale into "inputs/whole_imgs"

 Use this notebook to follow along and reproduce the materials found in the blog

-1. We provide a *clean* version of GFPGAN, which can run without CUDA extensions.
+1. We provide a _clean_ version of GFPGAN, which can run without CUDA extensions.
 So that it can run in **Windows** or on **CPU mode**.

 GFPGAN aims at developing **Practical Algorithm for Real-world Face Restoration**.<br>
-It leverages rich and diverse priors encapsulated in a pretrained face GAN (*e.g.*, StyleGAN2) for blind face restoration.
+It leverages rich and diverse priors encapsulated in a pretrained face GAN (_e.g._, StyleGAN2) for blind face restoration.

 :triangular_flag_on_post: **Updates**

 - :white_check_mark: Integrated to [Huggingface Spaces](https://huggingface.co/spaces) with [Gradio](https://github.com/gradio-app/gradio).
 See [Gradio Web Demo](https://huggingface.co/spaces/akhaliq/GFPGAN).
 - :white_check_mark: Support enhancing non-face regions (background) with [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN).
-- :white_check_mark: We provide a *clean* version of GFPGAN, which does not require CUDA extensions.
+- :white*check_mark: We provide a \_clean* version of GFPGAN, which does not require CUDA extensions.
 - :white_check_mark: We provide an updated model without colorizing faces.

 ---